Seyrek Castle

 Seyrek Castle, locally known as Seyrek Kalesi, lies in the village of the same name, in the province of Kocaeli in Turkey.

 Seyrek Castle is thought to have been built by the Byzantine Empire.
-Situated on a small rocky peninsula, jutting out into the Black Sea and overlooking a nice bay, it probably served to protect a small port.
-It lost its function when the coast was taken over by the Ottomans and then fell to ruin.
+It is situated on a small rocky peninsula, jutting out into the Black Sea and overlooking a nice bay forming a natural harbor.
+That natural harbor served as a small port of the Late Byzantine town of Astrabeke, which was first mentioned in the 14th century.
+The castle lost its function when the coast was taken over by the Ottomans, and then fell to ruin.
 Nothing more is known of its history.

 Gallery